History of the Tampa Bay Buccaneers: Coaching carousel and out of the playoffs (2009–2018)

-Raheem Morris era (2009 to 2011)
+Raheem Morris era (2009–2011)

 2009

 In 2009, the Buccaneers lost seven consecutive games including an NFL International Series game to the New England Patriots in London.
 In week nine, the Buccaneers defeated the Green Bay Packers 38–28 after a pair of touchdown passes by rookie quarterback Josh Freeman.
 Tampa Bay lost four consecutive games before they defeated the Seattle Seahawks in week 15 and the eventual Super Bowl XLIV champion New Orleans Saints in week 16.
 The Buccaneers lost its last game against the Atlanta Falcons to finish 3–13.